michaeltouati/ESVM/paper.md

 # Statement of need

 `ESVM` has been developed in order to adapt simulations to specific Plasma Physics problems by chosing the more adequate finite volume numerical advection scheme in order to compute the Vlasov equation phase-space advection derivatives and to chose between computing the Maxwell-Gauss equation or the Maxwell-Ampere equation with Maxwell-Gauss equation computed at the first time step, only.
 The code aims at beeing used by the open-source Highly Parallel Computing (HPC) Plasma Physics community ranging from under or post-graduate students to teachers and researchers who usually use Particle-In-Cell (PIC) codes @Dawson:1962 to study collisionless plasmas.
 Indeed, the PIC method may prohibit the study of Plasma Physical processes on large time scales and/or for very dense collisionless plasmas due to the statistical and numerical fluctuations of the computed quantities imposed by the use of a finite number of macroparticles.
 Also, plasma instabilities naturally develop in PIC codes, seeded by the available fluctuations spatial spectrum k-vector for which the instability growth rate is maximum and some small amplitude Plasma Physical processes may be hidden under the fluctuactions level.
 Compared to the many open source PIC code such as @Derouillat:2018 and semi-Lagrangian codes such as @Debuyl:2014, there is no open source finite volume Vlasov codes in the literature that are not based on an expansion method such as @Tzoufras:2011 @Touati:2014 or @Joglekar:2020.
-In addition, since the Vlasov equation is a conservation equation of the number of particle in the phase-space, using a finite volume method in order to compute the Vlasov equation presents the advantage of allowing for the use of numerical schemes that are numerically flux conserving and/or that ensure the distribution function positivity compared to other numerical methods; cf. Figure \autoref{fig:two-stream-instability}.
+In addition, since the Vlasov equation is a conservation equation of the number of particle in the phase-space, using a finite volume method in order to compute the Vlasov equation presents the advantage of allowing for the use of numerical schemes that are numerically flux conserving and/or that ensure the distribution function positivity compared to other numerical methods.
 ESVM has already been used during courses for under and post-graduate students about the "numerical tools for laser-plasma interaction Physics" and it is currently used for theoretical Plasma Physics investigations.

 # Equations computed by ESVM